SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

 ### Configure Field Extraction Rules

 Create a Field Extraction Rule (FER) by following the instructions [here](/docs/manage/field-extractions/create-field-extraction-rule/).
-If the FER alredy exists with same name then skip this step.
+If the FER already exists with same name, then skip this step.

 * **Azure Location Extraction FER**